-- A. A basic systematic understanding of the legal principles surrounding civil liability concerning the provision of medical treatment. - B. Further honed legal analysis and writing abilities, through: (i) exposure to and critique of legal arguments in judicial opinions, legislative reports, and scholarly writing; (ii) participation in classroom discussion; (iii) completion of and feedback on weekly problems; (iv) completion of and feedback on a written midterm examination; and (v) completion of and feedback on a written final examination. - C. Integration of material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts.
+- A. A basic systematic understanding of civil liability legal principles concerning the provision of medical treatment by individual healthcare providers, institutional providers, and managed care organizations. - B. Further honed legal analysis and writing abilities, through: - 1.
+Exposure to and critique of legal arguments in judicial opinions, legislative reports, and scholarly writing - 2.
+Participation in classroom discussion and group-based exercises - 3.
+Completion of and feedback on weekly problems - 4.
+Completion of and feedback on a written midterm examination - 5.
+Completion of and feedback on a written final examination - C. Integration of material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts.